olofk/fusesoc/doc/source/user/installation.rst

 .. code-block:: shell-session

-   $ pip3 install --upgrade --user fusesoc
+   $ pip3 install --upgrade fusesoc

 Check that the installation worked by running